PrasannaAdiga/tech-notes/golang/17_goroutines.md

 A Goroutine is a function executing concurrenlty with other goroutines in the same address space(OS thread).
 It is lightweight, costing little more that the allocation of stack space.

 When we write a Go program, that program is going to interact with the Go runtime.
 And the specific part of the Go runtime which is called Go Scheduler.
 And this Go Scheduler will internally interact with the OS.
 Go routine sits between a Go program and Go scheduler.
 And between the Scheduler and OS the interactions happens through Threads.
 Threads are the tools used by OS to manage their Concurrency.
 Go Scheduler will map goroutines onto OS threads.

+We can not return anything from goroutines to main goroutine.
+We can either use shared error varaible to propogate any error to main thread or we can use channels to communicate the data between main goroutine ot other goroutine

 **Goroutine States and Goroutine vs Threads**